duomei98/cse15l-lab-reports/labreport2.md

 **String Server Code:**
 ![Image](https://media.discordapp.net/attachments/717565547268669500/1099959946801582131/Screen_Shot_2023-04-24_at_12.28.03_AM.png?width=1828&height=1236)
+My StringServer code takes in the command line arguments as a String array.
+If no port number is given (for example, if we type only `java StringServer` in the command line, the main method prints out a message reminding you to type in a port number because our web server requires a port to run on.
+Otherwise, it takes the port number and creates a server with that port and using our Handler, which I will discuss in further detail below.
 * The method that is called in my code is the main method in line 17.
 * The relevant argument to this method is an `int` port number.
 For example, one command line input is
 ```